Institute of Industrial and Systems Engineers

 Members include both college students and professionals.
 IISE holds annual regional and national conferences in the United States.
-IISE is headquartered in the United States in Peachtree Corners, Georgia, a suburb located northeast of Atlanta.:
+IISE is headquartered in the United States in Peachtree Corners, Georgia, a suburb located northeast of Atlanta.

 Student Chapters

-An student chapter is a group of industrial engineer students who have the initiative to be leaders among their classmates.
+A student chapter is a group of industrial engineer students who have the initiative to be leaders among their classmates.
 Every college or university that offers an Industrial Engineer degree program is eligible to have an IISE student chapter.
 Students need to send a formal application to the organization and once it is approved, they will be assigned with a chapter number and a formal recognition.
-Then, a Faculty Advsisor and Chapter Officers are elected.
+Then, a Faculty Advisor and Chapter Officers are elected.
 They will be the leaders for their department during an academic period, and have the challenge and responsibility to engage their classmates with learning and networking opportunities.

 Board of Members

 An Officer Slate has to be submitted by each Student Chapter at the beginning of the academic period.
 The main requirement to be part of the Board is paying for IISE's membership.
 Additionally, other requirements such as a minimum 3.00/4.00 GPA and extracurricular involvement are asked.
 Below, the structure for the Board is presented with their main duties: